-Life can get stressful at times.
-Often you put yourself and your family on the back burner to attend the next meeting, celebration, or obligation.
-These are the times that you might feel like you need a vacation!
+Life can get stressful.
+Often times you put yourself and your family on the back burner to attend the next meeting, celebration, or obligation.
+These are the times that you might feel like you need a vacation.

 The truth is that you can take a vacation as a family and find that it might be the best decision you’ve made this year.
 The lasting memories you will make as a family while traveling are precious and not to be overlooked.

 Your children are very impressionable, and what better time than now to take them on an adventure together?
 Bring them hiking at Grand Teton National Park and try to spot a bear!

 Or take them to see the ocean for the first time in their lives and spend an entire week at the beach.